return42/sphkerneldoc/doc/books/linux_tv/media/v4l/media-func-open.rst

 Description
 ===========

-To open a media device applications call ``open()`` with the desired device name.
+To open a media device applications call :c:func:`open()` with the desired device name.
 The function has no side effects; the device configuration remain unchanged.

 When the device is opened in read-only mode, attempts to modify its configuration will result in an error, and ``errno`` will be set to